 Tin: (Stannous Chloride) Tin will give extra bright colors to reds, oranges and yellows on protein fibers.
 Using too much will make wool and silk brittle.
 To avoid this you can add a pinch of tin at the end of the dying time with fiber that was pre-mordanted with alum.
 Tin is not commonly used with cellulose fibers.

-Washing Soda: (Sodium Carbonate – hydrous) Used as a fixative for reactive dyes.
+Washing Soda: (Soda Ash / Sodium Carbonate – hydrous) Used as a fixative for reactive dyes.

-If you don't find exactly what you want, or would like a product recommendation, please call the shop directly at 800-441-9665 or contact us for assistance.
+If you don't find exactly what you want, or would like a mordant recommendation, please call the shop directly at 800-441-9665 or contact us for assistance.